Why study Technology Innovation and Entrepreneurial Engineering?

 - South Carolina Small Business Development Center

-- Southeastern Institute of Manufacturing & Technology
+- Southeastern Institute of Manufacturing and Technology

 - South Carolina Launch Program